 The World of Outlaws is the top sanctioning body for winged Sprint Cars in the United States and Canada.
 They sanction two major national touring series including the World of Outlaws Sprint Car Series and the World of Outlaws Late Model Series.
-The series is owned by World Racing Group which also owns the Super Dirt Car Series.
+The series is owned by World Racing Group, which also owns the Super Dirt Car Series.

 World of Outlaws runs a national tour of high power to weight, custom fabricated sprint cars called the World of Outlaws Sprint Cars.
 The cars feature large adjustable wings on top and large rear tires that transfer their power to the dirt surfaces they race on.
-The series travels primarily the United States, but has sanctioned races in Canada, Mexico and Australia.
+The series travels primarily the United States, but it also has sanctioned races in Canada, Mexico, and Australia.
 They hold approximately 92 races per year at 52 different tracks across 24 states and three Canadian provinces

-A World of Outlaws Sprint Car is a purpose-built open-wheel race car that must weigh at least 1,400 pounds with the driver in the car.
+A World of Outlaws Sprint Car is a purpose-built open wheel race car that must weigh at least 1,400 pounds with the driver in the car.
 The 410-cubic inch engine is fueled by methanol.
 They produce approximately 850 horsepower and transfer it to the ground through specially built racing tires.
 The series cars have a large top wing with sideboards that face opposite direction to help produce a great amount of down-force to plant the car on the track and help the car turn and maximize grip, both in the corners and on the straightaways.
 They also run with smaller nose wings.